Land's End to John o' Groats: History

-The brothers John and Robert Naylor from Cheshire are credited with making the first journey from Land's End to John O' Groats and are frequently mentioned in walking and cycling guides today.
+The brothers John and Robert Naylor from Cheshire are credited with making the first journey from John O'Groats to Land's End in 1871 and are frequently mentioned in walking and cycling guides today.
 In 1916, some years after his brother's death, John Naylor wrote a book called From John O'Groats to Land's End.
 It has been suggested that they were influenced by two books by the American consul in Birmingham, Elihu Burritt: A walk from London to Land's End and back (1864) and A Walk from London to John O'Groat's (1865).

 In the introduction to their book the Naylors wrote:

 Methods

 There are many ways to go from Land's End to John o' Groats.
 Traditionally considered to be a walk, the route is now traversed in a number of ways, with cycling and multi-modal expeditions being particularly popular in recent years.

 Most trips are done by individuals or small groups for personal fulfilment.
 Some expeditions are organised as charity fundraisers, sometimes involving celebrities: examples include cricketer Ian Botham's 1985 walk and athlete Jane Tomlinson in 2003.
 In recent history the route has been used as a rite of passage by cyclists taking on the most iconic cycling challenge in Britain.